Cybernetic1/jquery.ime/README.md

 jQuery.IME
 ==========

+(This is modified by YKY for the Conkey project...)

 jQuery.IME is a jQuery based input method editor library supporting more than 135 input methods across more than 62 languages.